How To Apply

 - contact details for 3 references, one of whom should be a recent academic supervisor

 - Curriculum Vitae on the anonymised template

-- Any existing university transcripts, if available. (we have software that can redact personal information from these)
+- Any existing university transcripts, if available.
+These will be anonymised.

 The following colleges have entered into active partnership with the DTP, which means they actively support the programme with offers of joint funding and/or use of space and facilities for teaching and events, or graduate accommodation for our students.
 We value these relationships highly.
 Please include one of these colleges on your application unless you already have an established relationship with another college and would prefer to remain there.
 In this case you should gain the agreement of the college office and then contact GAF to update your application form with the correct college choice.
 There are other colleges who accept for the DTP but have not entered into a full partnership with us, and you can view these on the GAF course page here http://www.ox.ac.uk/admissions/graduate/courses/environmental-research